bkader/LibCompat-1.0/README.md

 - *GetInspectSpecialization*: returns the given unit's specialization ID.
 - *GetSpecializationRole*: returns the given unit's specialization role.
 - *GetSpecializationInfo*: returns the given unit's specialization role.
+- *GetSpecializationInfoByID*: returns information about the given specializations ID.
 - *UnitGroupRolesAssigned*: returns the role assigned to the given unit.
 - *GetGUIDRole*: returns the role assigned to the given GUID.
 - *GetNumSpecializations*.